nikivdev/go/cli/flow/readme.md

-  tasks            List Taskfile tasks with descriptions try              Create a numbered scratch directory in ~/t and open a shell there privateForkRepo  Clone a repo and create a private fork with upstream remotes privateForkRepoAndOpen Clone a repo, create a private fork, and open it in Cursor listWindowsOfApp  List visible windows for a running macOS app shExec           Fuzzy-search shell scripts under ~/config/sh and execute them gitFetchUpstream Fetch from upstream (or all remotes) with pruning
+  tasks            List Taskfile tasks with descriptions try              Create a numbered scratch directory in ~/t and open a shell there privateForkRepo  Clone a repo and create a private fork with upstream remotes privateForkRepoAndOpen Clone a repo, create a private fork, and open it in Zed listWindowsOfApp  List visible windows for a running macOS app shExec           Fuzzy-search shell scripts under ~/config/sh and execute them gitFetchUpstream Fetch from upstream (or all remotes) with pruning